ElectricalGang

 Circular Antennas:

 This type of antenna is used exclusively for communication between BTS.
 This type of antenna operates at microwave frequencies.
 And that includes point-to-point transmission or reception.
 These antennas are connected by means of waveguides which will terminate at BTS.
-And from there the data can be transmitted to the outdoor antenna unit or in the area closer to the claim on the IBS.
+And from there the data can be transmitted to the outdoor antenna unit or to the area closer to the claim on the IBS.

 Radiation Patterns of Different Types of Antennas: